m00g3n/cluster-inventory/docs/adr/provisioning.md

 # Introduction
-This document defines architecture, and API for the provisioning functionality.
+This document defines architecture, and API for the Gardener cluster provisioning functionality.

 # Target architecture